 If the high-risk issues cannot be solved immediately, then a strict timeline should be followed and established in order to ensure that these are solved before they create a major hurdle in the project.

-These are the ones that are colour-coded with orange and require the development of a risk management strategy by taking some reasonable steps in time.
+These are the ones that are color-coded with orange and require the development of a risk management strategy by taking some reasonable steps in time.
 Although the risks have to be sorted out early there is no hurry on an immediate basis to solve them and these risks do not require the use of resources extensively.

 They can be managed on the basis of the experience of senior management and with the help of logical planning and smart thinking.

-These are the ones that fall in the category of cells that are coloured with green color and are usually ignored by your organization since they do not possess a serious problem.
+These are the ones that fall in the category of cells that are colored with green color and are usually ignored by your organization since they do not possess a serious problem.
 However, these have to be sorted out and some steps have to be taken in order and improve the performance of the project.

 Hurdles of the risk matrix